 Incontinence is a comorbid condition that affects over 50% of nursing home residents.
 They are particularly susceptible to incontinence due to their advanced age, underlying health conditions, and decreased mobility.
 Continence care is essential to human health, of course, as urine and feces can cause significant skin damage and infections.

-Fecal and urinary incontinence are associated with a variety of hospital-acquired complications (HACs), skin irritation and incontinence associated dermatitis.
+Fecal and urinary incontinence are associated with a variety of hospital-acquired complications (HACs), skin irritation, and incontinence-associated dermatitis.
 Fecal incontinence (FI) poses a risk for cross-contamination with Clostridioides difficile, commonly known as colitis c diff, along with other health problems.

 The management of incontinence in nursing home residents requires a comprehensive approach that involves regular assessment, prompt identification, and management of symptoms, and the provision of supportive services that promote dignity, comfort, and quality of life for residents.
 Unfortunately, despite their best efforts, many nursing homes lack the staff and financial resources to provide residents with adequate continence care.
-Nurses employ several methods to manage resident incontinence including absorbent pads and intrarectal balloon catheters
+Nurses employ several methods to manage resident incontinence including absorbent pads and intrarectal balloon catheters for short-term care.

 Incontinence Care for Residents of Nursing Homes